pl247/ai-monitor/README.md

 ### Executable Option

 If you prefer you can just download the ai-monitor binary (10.7MB) from the Releases section and run it directly on your machine.

+### Future Enhancements

+1. Add error checking for ctrl-c
+2. Allow script to work if no NVIDIA GPU is found (CPU only mode)
+3. Report network bandwidth used